 * The social rebellions organized or led by such movements, regardless of which regime they may be against, acquire a counter-revolutionary character.

-The mass, which continues to struggle under these conditions, has come under the leadership of a power with very different social-political goals.
+The mass, which continues to struggle under these conditions, has come under the leadership of power with very different social-political goals.
 Therefore, the Nazis, who were able to drag the millions of workers and petty bourgeois crushed by the order in Germany in the 1930s after them (despite their hatred of capitalism), came to power by overthrowing the reactionary capitalist Weimar regime was not a revolution, but a counter-revolution.
 The hatred of the masses for capitalism did not automatically give this movement a revolutionary character.
-When these concrete facts are not taken into account, it becomes impossible to distinguish between revolutions and counter-revolutions!
+When these concrete facts are not taken into account, it becomes impossible to distinguish between revolution and counter-revolution!
 In our age, there is not a single historical process or example in which the Islamists even objectively played a revolutionary role, which at least resulted in a “democratic” revolution.

-Fight againt Islamists
+Fight against Islamists

 Our compulsory struggle against religion, beyond its ideological-philosophical dimension, is not politically against poor and helpless religious people, but against Islamists.
-For this reason, the struggle against religion should be tied to our “basic duty”, that is, to the social freedom struggle of the exploited.
+For this reason, the struggle against religion should be tied to our “basic duty,” that is, to the social freedom struggle of the exploited.
 Our materialism is, of course, “a materialism who is totally atheistic and absolutely hostile to religion.”
-(Lenin) But we are not, in Lenin’s words, “kindergarten materialists” who attribute the religiousization of the masses to “the ignorance of the people”.
+(Lenin) But we are not, in Lenin’s words, “kindergarten materialists” who attribute the religious thinking of the masses to “the ignorance of the people”.

 Yes, religion must be fought.
 But without forgetting that religion is “the deep sigh of the oppressed man, the heart of a heartless world, the spirit of soulless conditions” and for these very reasons the “opium of the people” (Marx).
 Knowing that there is another way besides sectarianism, nationalism and liberalism.